aws-samples/serverless-patterns/apigw-lambda-websearch-bedrock-cdk/README.md

 This eliminates the need for maintaining a vector database, embedding pipeline, or data ingestion — the web IS the knowledge base, always current.

+## Why AgentCore Gateway for Web Search?

+Amazon Bedrock also offers a built-in Web Search tool via the Responses API on the bedrock-mantle endpoint.
+That approach is limited to OpenAI GPT models.
+This pattern uses Amazon Bedrock AgentCore Gateway with the Web Search connector instead, which provides:

+- **Model-agnostic grounding**: Use any Amazon Bedrock model (Claude, Nova, Llama, Mistral) with web search results, not just OpenAI GPT.
+- **Composable MCP architecture**: The same AgentCore Gateway can host additional tool connectors alongside Web Search, enabling multi-tool agents.
+- **Full control over prompting**: Search results are passed as structured context to your model call, giving you control over citation format, answer length, and system prompts.

 ## Testing

 ```bash